About Katie Macks

 When I work at fitting in, I am denying who I am.
 I’m trying to be like others, to blend in and become interchangeable.
 Imagine a room filled with only red chairs.
 That’s what fitting in looks like.
 A blended look that is non-discernable.

 Giving away your power, backing down, and going it alone does not work.
 It feeds an old narrative of not being enough, or perhaps being too much.
-In order to claim your power, to not back down and to not go it alone, it helps to have a community of people who see you and value you for human being you are.
+In order to claim your power, to not back down and to not go it alone, it is a necessity to have a community of people who see you, value you and challenge you to be the very best version of you.
+We cannot create our best version in a vacuum.

 It’s not about getting your way, it’s about creating the way!